SVA-BFA-3D-Animation-and-VFX/FileManagement/README.md

    cd to the script folder and enter ./UCAFolderMac.sh (this is the script file name)

 **Change Root Directory**
-Example for a network server
+Example for a network server:

 macOS: Edit root in UCAFolderMac.sh line 4 (e.g., root="/Volumes/thesis/ProjectFolder").
 Windows: Edit root in UCAFolder.bat, line 5 (e.g., set "root=\\ucaprod\thesis\ProjectFolder").
 For network servers on macOS, mount the server first.